Leumit Health Care Services: History

 Kupat Holim Leumit was established in 1933 by physicians who had been dismissed from their work in the General Health Fund (Clalit) following Arlosoroff's murder.
 Dr. Jacob Weinshal opened the first clinic at his home in Tel Aviv.

-In 1940 the poet Uri Zvi Greenberg wrote that the fund's function was "to educate and cure."
-Abba Ahimeir added: "The Jews must be taught to be healthy even when they are ill".

 The uniqueness of the Leumit Health Fund lay in offering members the right to select the physician and medical service of their choice.

 The fund's first manager, Mr. Melamedowitz, declared that the fund would be open to everyone and patients would be treated as acquaintances, not numbers.

-Today Leumit Leumit operates more than 300 medical centers and 100 pharmacies nationwide.
+Today Leumit Leumit operates more than 320 medical centers and 150 pharmacies nationwide.